 Do not soak your piercing in bathtubs or jacuzzis.
 We also recommend against swimming, and if you decide too, please protect the piercing with Tegaderm (ask your piercer about this).
 If you go swimming, follow the “shower routine” below as soon as you exit the pool.

 Ensure you come back to downsize your jewelry!
 Having jewelry that fits properly is so important!
 If you do not downsize your jewelry you can have complications due to this.
+Fees will apply for new jewelry.
 Please see How Piercings Heal for more information.

 Avoid colouring your hair during the healing process as the chemical agents and other chemicals in the dye can cause problems with new piercings.
 Please contact us for any tips and tricks regarding this.